Opticron Oregon Observation 11×70 binoculars review

 We also noted a subtle improvement in the already good colour rendition of stars and this, coupled with the exquisitely clean split into its yellow and blue components, made Albireo (Beta Cygni) particularly beautiful.

 Combined with the ease of holding them reasonably steady by hand, this dark-sky potential makes the Oregon Observation 11x70s an ideal pair of binoculars to take on stargazing trips away from city lights.

-This review originally appeared in the January 2014 issue of BBC Sky at Night Magazine.
+This review appeared in the December 2022 issue of BBC Sky at Night Magazine.